BiancaChery/Horned-Beasts/README.md

 ## About Lab

-A lab about showcasing different kinds of beasts, choosing the favorite and hearting it.
+A lab about showcasing different kinds of beasts, choosing an individual beast.

 ### Author